 In this section we present a generalization of the method presented by Bermudez-Cameo et al. in [13] to fit line-images in central projection systems with revolution symmetry.
 First, we show how to define a line-image using two points and the calibration of the system.
 Then we describe the computation of the gradient used in RANSAC and how to robustly fit the line-image.

 Fig. 5.
-Comparison between algebraic distance and metric distance: (a) Our proposal. (b) Conic based algebraic distance.
+Comparison between metric distance (blue dotted) and algebraic distances (red solid): (a) Our proposal (10). (b) Conic based algebraic distance.

 4.1 Line-Image Definition with Two Points